barebox/barebox/Documentation/boards/sunxi.rst

 Installing on a (micro-) SD card
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The bootable image, a eGON header followed by the actual image, must be located at the fixed offset of 8192 bytes (8KB) from the start of the disk (sector 16).
+The bootable image, an eGON header followed by the actual image, must be located at the fixed offset of 8192 bytes (8KB) from the start of the disk (sector 16).